Woife5/discord-bots-ts/README.md

 To finally start the development version of the bot run:

-    pnpm start
+    bun run start

-This will transpile and run the bot with `node`.
+This will transpile and run the bot.
+As soon as any source file changes, bun will automatically restart the bot.
-Version 18 of `node` is used in production so it would be wise to also use it for development although it may also work with other version.
-If any files change you have to stop the running process using `Ctrl+C` and run `pnpm start` again.
-Otherwise the changes will not be applied.